 Another important aspect of A/B testing is to make sure you let your tests run long enough.
 If you run A/B tests for a day or two and make assumptions based off the results of those flash-in-the-pan tests, you aren’t likely to see a big difference in your conversion rate.
 You need a larger data set to really understand which advertising materials perform the best.
 Marketing experts suggest running A/B tests for at least a week to ensure that you have enough information to make informed decisions about your campaigns.
 Your ideal test runtime may vary but, as a general rule, the longer you’re able to run tests, the better results you’ll see.

-As the PPC advertising field gets more and more competitive, marketers are developing more sophisticated strategies than ever to stay ahead.
+As the Google Ads advertising field gets more and more competitive, marketers are developing more sophisticated strategies than ever to stay ahead.
 85% of search marketing professionals focused on improving their conversion rate with A/B testing this year.
 If you’re not using it as a tool to improve your campaigns you’re not being competitive enough.

 Managing high-performing Google Ads campaigns and effective A/B testing strategies can be time and resource-intensive.
 Here at Webrageous we have a dedicated team of Google Ads campaign managers who can identify and manage your highest-converting AdWords materials to help you improve your conversion rate.
 Contact us today so we can help you achieve better results from your PPC campaigns.

 Free Google Ads account review for